cyberhiker/compliance-docs/18f-Gov-Policy.md

-# 18F Governance Policy
+# Governance Policy

 ## 1. Purpose of Policy
-The 18F organization developed a number of Policies over time, and as required for business purposes, which guide and govern the actions of 18F employees and contractors in conducting any business.
+The [Company Name] developed a number of Policies over time, and as required for business purposes, which guide and govern the actions of 18F employees and contractors in conducting any business.
 This policy governs the process for initiating, drafting, revising, and approving 18F policies and procedures.

 ## 2. Scope of Policy
 This policy applies to all 18F employees and contractors working in or with the 18F for Public Sector organization.
 Failure to comply with this policy may result in disciplinary action, up to and including termination of employment and possible civil and/or criminal penalties under the applicable U.S. laws and regulations.